acmcalvo/Work-Day-Schedule/README.md

 WHEN I refresh the page
 THEN the saved events persist

-My first thoght was have a string with variable for any hour,day and time but spend time with a Charles TA  and change my approach:
+My first thoght was have a string with variable for any hour,day and time but spend time with a TA  and change my approach:

 <img width="636" alt="Screen Shot 2021-11-21 at 7 50 56 PM" src="https://user-images.githubusercontent.com/91921941/142786243-ddbc8752-6eb7-4767-8dcc-c33c0df68a31.png">